Since January 1, 2015, Federal Skilled Worker applications have been processed through through the Express Entry selection system.

 core human capital factors;

-an accompanying spouse or common-law partner factors;
+the accompanying spouse or common-law partner factors;

 skill transferability factors; and